Patrick Heller: Education

-Patrick Heller completed his bachelor's degree in Arts in Sociology and South Asian Studies (1985) from University of California, Santa Cruz.
-He then received an MA in Sociology from University of California, Berkeley by 1988.
+Patrick Heller completed his bachelor's degree in arts in Sociology and South Asian Studies (1985) from University of California, Santa Cruz.
+He then received an MA in sociology from University of California, Berkeley by 1988.
 He completed his PhD in sociology from University of California, Berkeley in 1994.
 His thesis was "The Politics of Redistributive Development: State and Class in Kerala, India."

 During his studentship, he earned University Fellowship from University of California, Berkeley in 1986–1987, Teaching Award for Outstanding Teaching Assistant at University of California, Berkeley in 1987-1988 and 1989–1990.
 He won Newhouse Foundation Fellowship in 1990 and Research Fellowship for American Institute of Indian Studies in 1991–92.
 He subsequently won Chancellor's Dissertation-Year Fellowship and John L. Simpson Scholarship, Institute of International Studies, University of California, Berkeley.

 Academic career

 Patrick Heller is the Lyn Crost Professor of Social Sciences and professor of Sociology and International Studies at Brown University.
-From 1995–2001, he taught Sociology and International Affairs at Columbia University.
-From 2001–2004, he was elected as the core member in the Network of South Asian Politics and Political Economy at the University of Michigan's Center for South Asian Studies,.
+From 1995 to 2001, he taught Sociology and International Affairs at Columbia University.
+From 2001 to 2004, he was elected as the core member in the Network of South Asian Politics and Political Economy at the University of Michigan's Center for South Asian Studies,.
 He has also served as a visiting fellow at the Princeton Institute for International and Regional Studies and Centre for Policy Studies, Johannesburg and as a visiting scholar at the Institute of Social and Economic Research, University of Durban Westville.

 Heller started his career at Brown in 2001 as the director of Development Studies Concentration.
 In 2006, he became the director of the Program in Political Economy and Development at the Watson Institute.
 In 2008, he became the Director of Graduate Studies at the Department of Sociology and in 2014 he became the Director of Development Research Program.
 In 2017, he became the Chair of Department of Sociology at Brown University.

 His research focuses on the comparative study of social inequality and democratic deepening.
 He has collaborated for several projects with Centre for Centre for Policy Research, New Delhi.
 Patrick Heller's area of research is mainly the comparative study of social inequality and democratic deepening.
 He explores how democratic institutions and practices can promote more inclusive and more participatory forms of development, by focusing primarily on Brazil, India and South Africa.
 His article "Deliberation and Development: Rethinking the Role of Voice and Collective Action in Unequal Societies" was published by World Bank and received substantial scholarly attention.
 He is affiliated with American Sociological Association.